Trusted by 1000+ companies

 • Criminal record check (apostilled and translated from the employee's country of residence)

 UGE-CE must respond within 20 business days.
-If no decision arrives by day 20, approval is granted by positive administrative silence — a useful rule to know if processing runs long.
 Once approved, your employee has exactly 90 days to apply for their Type D National Visa at the Spanish consulate in their home country.
-Send the approval letter on the day you receive it — this window starts from the approval date, not from when you notify them.
+Send the approval letter on the day you receive it this window starts from the approval date, not from when you notify them.

-• Social Security registration on Day 1.
-Register your employee with Seguridad Social on or before their first day of work — not within a few days.
-Late registration is a compliance violation that triggers fines for your Spanish entity.
-This must be embedded in your standard onboarding workflow, not handled ad hoc.
+Social Security Registration on Day 1 Register the employee with Seguridad Social on or before their first day of work.
+Late registration is a compliance breach and can result in fines for the Spanish entity.
+Include this as a standard onboarding step.

-• TIE card within 30 days of arrival.
-Your employee must book a TIE (Tarjeta de Identidad de Extranjero) appointment at their local immigration office within 30 days of arriving in Spain.
-The TIE is required for banking, rental agreements, and formal employment documentation.
-Track this as a hard deadline, not a suggestion.
+TIE Card Within 30 Days of Arrival Ensure the employee books and attends a TIE (Tarjeta de Identidad de Extranjero) appointment within 30 days of entering Spain.
+The TIE is required for banking, housing, employment administration, and many day-to-day activities in Spain.

 Spain ICT permit post-approval employer compliance checklist - 5 steps from Day 1 to permit expiry